tjomson/BDSA2020.Assignment05/README.md

 ## Software Engineering

-Note: the two following exercises could be used in class to further discuss practical examples of the SOLID principles.
+Note: the two following exercises could be used in class to further discuss additional examples of the SOLID principles.
 If you wish to present and discuss your examples discussed in class, I would be happy to include an hour in one of the future lectures.
 Therefore, if the above sounds interesting, please do not hesitate to contact me.
+The idea would be to have a brief slot in which you would present your example of one or more of the SOLID principles.

 ### Exercise 1

 For each of the SOLID principles, provide an example through either a UML diagram or a code listing that showcases the violation of the specific principle.
-_Note:_ the examples do not need to be too sophisticated.
+_Note:_ the examples do not need to be sophisticated.

 ### Exercise 2

 For each of the examples provided for SE-1, provide a refactored solution as either a UML diagram or a code listing that showcases a possible solution respecting the principle violeted.
-_Note:_ the examples do not need to be too sophisticated.
+_Note:_ the examples do not need to be sophisticated.